da-mago/Vimspector_configuration/README.md

 ## Do i need to copy json configuration files to every project?

-You can make json configuration files common to all projects by storing them in the Vimspector appropriate folders.
+No. You can make json configuration files common to all projects by storing them in the appropriate Vimspector folders.
 - debug configuration profiles:
 - debug adapter configuration:
 You can also place these files in the vimspector folder, so they are common for all projects (no more Vimspector config files in your project).